napalm-automation-community/napalm-oneaccess-oneos/README.md

 All OneAccess devices running OneOS v5.x or OneOS v6.x (CLI commands are mostly indentical between OS5 and OS6)

-On you can check your OneOS version with the command "show version" on your device, e.g
+On you can check your OneOS version with the command "show version" on your device

 # Supported functions